Martinator112/URL-MAI-QBCA-algorithm/README.md

 # Quantization-based clustering algorithm
 - This repository contains implementation of quantization based clustering algorithm proposed in [this paper](https://www.sciencedirect.com/science/article/pii/S0031320310000981).
-- Also contains experiments which compare it to another implementations of algorithm from K-Means family from sci-kit learn library.
+- Also contains experiments which compare it to another implementations of algorithms from K-Means family from sci-kit learn library.

 # Directory structure